 A Masters programme for those who have not previously studied Law at undergraduate level.
 It’s a unique two-year programme offering non-law graduates the opportunity to obtain a law degree.

-A programme for non- lawyers who wish to work in the criminal justice system.
-This is a unique programme based in the UCD Institute of Criminology, the only centre of its kind in Ireland.
+A unique programme for non- lawyers who wish to work in the criminal justice system based in Ireland’s only Institute of Criminology.

 Apply for one of the following part-time programmes today